dmitriso/Fitness-Tracker/README.md

 ## Description

 <p> This application was created to view, create, and track daily workouts.
 So that a user can log multiple exercies in a workout routine on a given day.
-You can also track the name, type, weight, sets, reps, and duration of the exercise.
-The application aws built upon starter code that was provided to me</p>
+You can also track the name, type, weight, sets, reps, and duration of the exercise.</p>

+<p></p>

 <br>